From the airport to the city centre Vietnam

 Hanoi (Noi Bai), Hô Chi Minh-Ville (Tân Son Nhât), Dà Nang, Nha Trang-Cam Ranh, Phu Quoc, Van Don...
 International airports are multiplying in Vietnam, but Hanoi and Ho Chi Minh City remain the main destinations for tourist flights from Europe.

-In Ho Chi Minh City, a dedicated yellow bus line (109) from the airport takes you to the city center (Q1, Pham Ngu Lao district) in 45 min.
-On the right as you leave the terminal, departures every half-hour between 5.30 a.m. and 0.30 a.m. (ticket: 30,000 VND).
-If you use the Grab application, allow around 120,000 VND by car.
+In Ho Chi Minh City, from the airport, a dedicated bus line, the 152 public bus, takes you to the city center (Q1, Ben thanh Market) in about an hour (sometimes longer if there's traffic).
+On the right as you leave the terminal, departures every half-hour between 5.30 a.m. and 0.30 a.m. (ticket: 6,000 VND).
+The yellow line 109 bus is a little faster, but more expensive (20,000 VND).
+Line 49 takes you directly to the tourist sites (VND 40,000).
+If you use the Grab application, expect to pay around 120,000 VND by car.
 The Songviet shuttle bus costs VND 220,000.

 Arrival by train Vietnam